EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 Again, estimating a project is an art in itself, and is not part of this post.

-Normally, in all of the above other than #1, you will need to confer with your developer(s) to supply the client with an accurate estimate of costs.
+Normally, in all of the above other than #1, you will need to confer with developers on your team to supply the client with an accurate estimate of costs.
 Of course, in order to be an efficient PM, you first need to
 </pre>